Your Zodiac Constellation

 Capricorn is also highly visible in January, but towards the end of the month.
 It is referred to as 'The Goat' or ‘The Sea Goat’.
 The ancient Greeks thought it resembled a goat, but with a fishtail instead of hind legs.
 Capricorn is a cardinal constellation, marking the beginning of a new season.
 The Capricorn constellation contains five named stars.

 Thought to resemble an old man pouring water from a pitcher, the Aquarius constellation is at its most visible in February.
 Aquarius is called ‘The Water Bearer’ and the ancient Babylonians associated this sign with being the bringer of rain.
 Aquarius is also one of the oldest constellations, lying in the Southern sky between Capricorn and Pisces.
-The constellation contains eleven named stars.
+It contains eleven named stars.

 The Pisces constellation is seen predominantly in March, referred to as ‘The Fishes’.
 Pisces is said to represent Venus, a Roman goddess who was said to have the ability to turn into a fish to escape an evil monster.
 The Pisces constellation contains nine named stars.

 Aries is seen up in the sky in April, identified with ‘The Golden Ram’ in Greek mythology.
 Located in the Northern Hemisphere, Aries is also a cardinal constellation, marking the beginning of a new season.
-The Aries constellation contains six formally named stars.
+The Aries contains six formally named stars.

 Junes prominent constellation, Gemini, is symbolic of ‘The Twins’, as it reminded the ancient Greeks of the twin sons of Zeus, Castor, and Pollux.
 Gemini contains ten named stars.